harshitjuneja/airtable-poster-generator-block/README.md

   <img src="./demo/onboarding.gif">&nbsp;&nbsp;
 </div>

-## Inspiration, motivation and perspective behind building the Poster Generator cusotom block
+## Inspiration and perspective behind building the Poster Generator cusotom block

 Advertising, both print and digital account for 54.39 billion dollars of market when clubbed together [Goldstein Report](<https://www.goldsteinresearch.com/report/india-advertising-market#:~:text=Goldstein%20Research%20analyst%20forecast%20that,period%20(2017%2D2025).>).
 According to this [report](https://themanifest.com/advertising/small-business-advertising-spending-2019) from the manifest, nearly all small businesses (91%) plan to increase their advertising spending, indicating that small businesses prioritize advertising and see it as a beneficial marketing strategy.